koizachek/VisionaryMachine/README.md

-# VisionaryMachine
-A Future Scenario Generator, based on a finetuned GPT-3.5, Davinci-003

-Hello, there!
+# VisionaryMachine: Can GPT generate plausible future scenarios?

+In this thsis, I tested and analyzed three future scenario generation methods, based on a finetuned davinci, prompt-tuned text-davinci-003 and GPT-4 via ChatGPT Plus.

-Welcome to this project: Originally dedicated as my Master's Thesis at Freie University of Berlin, the >>Visionary Machine<< aims to produce authentic future scenarios, based on a synthetic dataset created with vanilla GPT-3 and an equal-in-size human-made scenario dataset concerning the years 2030, 2040 and 2050.
+Originally dedicated as my Master's Thesis at Freie University of Berlin, the >>Visionary Machine<< aims to produce authentic future scenarios, based on a synthetic dataset created with vanilla GPT-3 and an equal-in-size human-made scenario dataset concerning the years 2030, 2040 and 2050.
 Both datasets consist of 1056 scenarios.

 What are Scenarios?